tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/对象管理/恢复归档对象_intl_en.md

 4. In the pop-up window, configure the restoration mode and the validity period (in days) of the copy.
 ![](https://main.qcloudimg.com/raw/3d3163c09213423aa959b179237ab137.png)
 The parameters are described as follows:
- - **Restoration Mode**: expedited, standard, or batch mode.
+ - **Restoration Mode**: Expedited, standard, or bulk mode.
     - Expedited mode: This is the fastest mode.
 Archived files can be restored within 1-5 minutes.
 If you need to access your archival data urgently, you can use this mode to greatly reduce the restoration time. **Please note that expedited mode is not available for DEEP ARCHIVE**.
     - Standard mode: Files can be restored from ARCHIVE within 3-5 hours, and from DEEP ARCHIVE within 12 hours.
-    - Batch mode: This is the lowest-cost mode.
+    - Bulk mode: This is the lowest-cost mode.
 If your need for the archival data is not urgent, this mode can usually restore massive amounts of data from ARCHIVE within 5-12 hours, and from DEEP ARCHIVE within 48 hours, both with an ultra-low cost.
 >?
 The QPS of data restoration requests is limited to 100.
 >
- - **Validity**: the number of days after which the copy would automatically expire and be deleted.
+ - **Validity**: The number of days after which the copy will automatically expire and be deleted.
 The value range is 1 to 365 days.
 After the object is successfully restored, you can click **Restore** again to change the validity period of the copy in the pop-up window.
 7. Click **OK**.
 The object enters the restoration process.
 During this process, you can click **Details** to go to the object details page to check the restoration progress.
 ![](https://main.qcloudimg.com/raw/4686bc71f95d7178a8690f3eb49721e6.png)